 You must request a period of authorised absence if you plan to complete fieldwork away from the University.
 This is to ensure the University holds an up-to-date record of where you are.

 Maximum period of absence

-The maximum continuous period of absence which can be granted without suspending your studies is 60 days (with the exception of doctoral fieldwork, or, exceptionally, awaiting a viva voce examination after thesis submission, which can be more than 60 days).
+The maximum continuous period of absence that can be granted without suspending your studies is 60 days (with the exception of doctoral fieldwork, or, exceptionally, when awaiting a viva voce examination after thesis submission, which can be more than 60 days).